lyoungblood/realtime-web-analytics-workshop/module-2/README.md

 ## Introduction

-In this module, you will use the CloudFormation template to update your solution to include a Kinesis Analytics application, Lambda function and two DynamoDB talbes.
+In this module, you will use CloudFormation to add a Kinesis Analytics application, Lambda function and two DynamoDB talbes.
 You will then start the Kinesis Analytics application, update the SQL, add a destination, and connect the destination to the Lambda function.

 ## Architecture Overview of Module #2 Components